pgriess/node-strtok/README.md

 Parsing data coming off the wire in an event-driven environment can be a difficult proposition, with naive implementations buffering all received data in memory until a message has been received in its entirety.
-Not only is this infficient from a memory standpoint, but it may not be possible to determine the that a message has been fully received without attempting to parse it.
+Not only is this inefficient from a memory standpoint, but it may not be possible to determine the that a message has been fully received without attempting to parse it.
 This requires a parser that can gracefully handle incomplete messages and pick up where it left off.
 To make this task easier, `node-strtok` provides